lumapps/samples/Basics LumApps/README.md

-## Simple python example using OAuth2
+## Simple examples using in python and nodeJS for both OAuth2 and wide domain access